Research-Based

 Mass Gainer

-Admit it, most of us are envious of the leanest guy (or lady) in the room – the one who glides through life without a body image concern and has no need to worry about diet.
-It must be nice to be carefree about intake and yet always look good in your clothes.
-Guess what?
-Many of them are as concerned with lack of muscle as others are with reducing their BMI.
-The ectomorph (hard gainer) is also concerned with calories in versus calories out – only they need to create a surplus to add size, muscle, and get bigger.
+Admit it—most of us envy the leanest person in the room, the one who glides through life without body image concerns and never worries about diet.
+It must be nice to remain carefree about food intake while always looking good in clothes.
+Here’s the surprise: many of them worry just as much about lack of muscle as others do about reducing their BMI.
+The ectomorph (hard gainer) is equally concerned with calories in versus calories out—only they need to create a surplus to add size, muscle, and bulk up.

-This article discusses strategies to get bigger, stronger, with more lean muscle, without adding body fat – no one wants to be skinny fat.
-Our base plan approaches getting bigger through diet and exercise, following our often-cited “food first” mantra.
-Once your diet and exercise programs are dialed in, we visit a subset of the protein supplement category, the mass gainer.
-We define mass gainer for you, explain what to look for in a quality gainer product, and compare products from some of the biggest names in sports nutrition.
-Finally, we suggest a few additional supplements you may wish to stack with your gainer to accelerate or amplify your results.
+This article discusses strategies to build size and strength with more lean muscle, without adding body fat—no one wants to be skinny fat.
+Our base plan approaches muscle building through diet and exercise, following our often-cited “food first” mantra.
+Once your diet and exercise programs are dialed in, we examine a subset of the protein supplement category: the mass gainer.
+We define mass gainers, explain what to look for in quality products, and compare offerings from major sports nutrition brands.
+Finally, we suggest additional supplements you may wish to stack with your gainer to accelerate results.

 Ready to learn exactly how to use a mass gainer?
 Let’s get started!